buccaneerai/note-window-consumer/performance/2023-04-20/UrgentCare/f.md

 - Wisdom teeth removal

 #### Family History
-- Son had strep throat
+- Son had sore throat and fever

 #### Social History
-No smoking
+The patient denies smoking cigarettes and drinking alcohol.
+The patient has a history of cocaine abuse, which occurred about 10 years ago.
+The patient is currently taking Flovent to control asthma.

 #### Allergies
 - Allergic to C-chlor

 #### Medications
-- Flovent for asthma control
+- Flovent for asthma
+- Ibuprofen for sore throat pain

 #### Assessment & Plan
-- Strep throat: Perform strep throat swab test; Prescribe Amoxicillin (1 pill twice a day for 10 days); Advise drinking fluids, rest, and taking Tylenol or ibuprofen for pain; Follow-up if not better in 3-4 days or if symptoms worsen
+- Sore throat: Perform strep throat swab test; Prescribe Amoxicillin (one pill twice a day for ten days); Recommend rest, fluids, and Tylenol or ibuprofen for pain; Follow up if not better in three to four days or if symptoms worsen